Frequently Asked Questions

 When should parent loan applications or supplemental student loan applications be submitted?

-By July 15.
+Submit applications for parent loans or supplemental student loans by July 15.
 It is your right to apply for loans through the lender of your choice; you are in no way limited to the loans listed on our website.
 Find more information about recommended parent and student loans here.

 Do I have to either waive or enroll in Babson’s health insurance program each year?